 Maintain a Child’s connections with the Child’s school-of-origin, Family, friends, and churches as appropriate.
 Developing and maintaining linkages to strengthen the relationship with the Child's home community and/or the community in which he/she may reside is critical to success upon discharge.

-Plan for a Child’s services to continue in the Child’s community after disengaging CWES to prevent reentry to shelter care or other CWES engagement.
+Execute a plan for a Child’s services to continue in the Child’s community after disengaging CWES to prevent reentry to shelter care or other CWES engagement.
 This may include follow-up phone calls to the Family or home visits.

-Initiate follow up contact within three days after the Child leaves a shelter Placement or other CWES alternative service unless the Child has been placed in another Foster Care setting, .
+Initiate follow up contact within three days after the Child leaves a shelter Placement or other CWES alternative service unless the Child has been placed in another Foster Care setting, PMIC, detention, or other institution.
 This information shall be document in the Child’s file.

 1.3.3.6 Crisis Intervention and Stabilization in Emergency Juvenile Shelter Care

 The following section applies to the provision of Emergency Juvenile Shelter Care.
 Contractors shall have a global Crisis Intervention and Stabilization Plan and an individualized plan for Crisis Intervention and Stabilization incorporated into each Child’s Service Plan.
-In accordance with the No Reject, No Eject policy for Child Welfare, the Contractor shall serve any Child the Agency or JCS refers to the Contractor.
+The Contractor shall accept referrals and provide contracted services on a No Reject, No Eject basis.
+The Contractor shall serve any Child the Agency or JCS refers to the Contractor from within the Contractor’s contracted Service Area.
 For Emergency Juvenile Shelter Care, the Contractor shall:

 Follow the Agency’s procedure to submit notification of all Critical Incidents to the Agency.